-Example 167.
-The following story from two years ago made lots of headlines:
+Example 179.
+The following story made lots of headlines in 2016:

 https://threatpost.com/socat-warns-weak-prime-number-could-mean-its-backdoored/116104/

 After a year, it was noticed that, in the open-source tool Socat ("Netcat++"), the Diffie-Hellman key exchange was implemented using a hard-coded 1024 bit prime p (nothing wrong with that), which wasn't prime!
 Explain how this could be used as a backdoor.